The Division of Metabolism, Endocrinology and Nutrition,

 months [July 1-June 30].

-Applicants must have an MD (or foreign equivalent), board
+Applicants must have an MD or DO (or foreign equivalent), board

-certification in Internal Medicine (or foreign equivalent), and
+certification in Internal Medicine and/or Endocrinology (or foreign

 Interested candidates should submit a cover letter, curriculum